Hospice and Palliative Medicine Education

 Program Overview

 The HPM fellowship program is a 12-month clinical fellowship.
-The program includes rotations at different facilities, providing a diversity of clinical settings, patient demographics and acuity.
+The program has two tracks: Adult and Pediatric.
+The program includes rotations at different facilities, providing a multitude of clinical settings, patient demographics and acuity.
 Each site has a dedicated HPM Fellowship site director to guide and mentor the fellow through their rotation.
-Physician faculty members are all specialized in Hospice and Palliative Medicine, and provide clinical supervision and teaching as attending physicians for each of the clinical rotations.
+Physician faculty members are all specialists in HPM and provide clinical supervision and teaching as attending physicians for each of the clinical rotations.
 Fellows work as members of strong interdisciplinary teams in all settings.
-Fellows who focus on adult HPM, and those who focus on pediatric HPM, rotate to similar locations.
-All fellows meet together in a weekly seminar, promoting peer learning from a diversity of training backgrounds.
+All fellows come together for a weekly seminar, promoting peer and team learning from a diversity of training backgrounds.
+All fellows participate in a scholarly project, which may include research, quality improvement, etc. Mentorship is provided to all fellows for these scholarly projects.

 Meet our current fellows